-- 40. This report details the key results of the 2016 staff survey and the resulting proposed areas of focus.
-Nearly half of our employees responded, providing the best evidence we have of how staff are feeling and having completed the survey twice, an understanding of how the organisation is evolving and changing. - 41.
-Using Best Companies provides us with a detailed understanding of our engagement and allows us to be benchmarked against other organisations.
-For the second year running, Best Companies have classified us as good and allocated us to their "Ones to Watch" category, praising our increased response rate and our consistent My Manager scores in particular. - 42.
+- 33. This report details the key results of the 2016 staff survey and the resulting proposed areas of focus.
+Nearly half of the Council's employees responded, providing the best evidence Surrey has of how staff are feeling and having completed the survey twice, an understanding of how the organisation is evolving and changing. - 34.
+Using Best Companies provides the Council with a detailed understanding of its engagement and allows us to be benchmarked against other organisations.
+For the second year running, Best Companies have classified the Council as good and allocated it to their "Ones to Watch" category, praising the increased response rate and consistent My Manager scores in particular. - 35.
 Looking at the questions scoring most highly, employees believe that they can make a valuable contribution to the success of this organisation.
 They also feel that people in their team go out of their way to help and care for each other.
-However, there is evidence to show that the environment we are working within and the challenges this produces continues to impact on colleagues. - 43.
+However, there is evidence to show that the financial environment teams are working within and the challenges this produces continues to impact on colleagues. - 36.
 In terms of looking ahead, there has been some improvement on the key themes identified last year particularly around Fair Deal and Leadership but these are likely to remain the focus for the next year, looking at how we ensure managers are equipped to support their teams through the pressures and challenges of work, providing clarity on expectations and continuing to focus on role modelling our values and behaviours.